Justis-Lamanna/Dungeon-Crawler/README.md

   * Currently contains an EntityState, a current node, and a target node.
 * EntityState - An abstract class, which is to be extended for each state.
 Includes code for determining a path.
 * MoveState - A state, which causes an enemy to wander around.
+* FollowState - A state, which causes an enemy to move toward the player.
 * DirectionAction - A derivative of Action, which is bound to the numpad.
 It is responsible for moving the player a certain direction.